vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example.md

     link: docs/scos/dev/glue-api-guides/page.version/rest-api-reference.html
 ---

 As a part of documentation related to Spryker Glue REST API, we have also developed a B2C API React Example.
-It is a [React](https://reactjs.org/) single page application based on a [webpack](https://webpack.js.org/) devserver, Typescript, [Redux](https://redux.js.org/), and Material UI.
+It is a [React](https://reactjs.org/) single-page application based on a [webpack](https://webpack.js.org/) dev server, Typescript, [Redux](https://redux.js.org/), and Material UI.

 The application has been developed for four primary purposes: